 Family Care presentation for older adults and people with disabilities.
-Provided by Kelsey Melah
+Provided by Kelsey Melah.

-- Walked through slides and provided background on the program. - About 54,000 in the Family Care program. - Family Care partnership available in 18 counties and serves nearly 4,000 people. - MCOs provide regular assessment of member goals and ongoing management. - Participants have care team. - Waiver process described in slides and the timeline.
+Walked through slides and provided background on the program.

+About 54,000 in the Family Care program.

+Family care partnership available in 18 counties and serves nearly 4,000 people.

+MCOs provide regular assessment of member goals and ongoing management.

+Participants have a care team

+Waiver process described in slides and the timeline

-Questions on Family Care and comments
+Questions on family care.

-- Can be changes in eligibility. - o Response: They do not expect major changes. - Why is the partnership program only 4,000 people while FamilyCare is 54,000. - o Response: Bill discussed the focus and that it will be looked at to have more participants. - They are available more broadly and ADRCs are more aware of what is needed. - CMS has been more interested in this area and would anticipate doing more in this area. - MAC member comment: Believes is an important and valuable option and has been found to be useful.
+John Rathman - can be changes in eligibility.
+Kelsey responds that they do not expect major changes.

+Why is the partnership program only 4,000 people while the Family Care is 54,000 participants

+Bill discussed the focus and that it will be looked at to have more participants.

+They are available more broadly and ADRC are more aware of what is needed.

+CMS has been more interested in this area and would anticipate doing more in this area.

+Bobby Peterson shared some comments he sent in writing, included below.
+Believes is an important and valuable option and has been found to be useful.
 Issues can be a discharge process and can be difficult to tease out acute care and custodial care services and requires some level of understanding.
 It involves working with family members and addressing existing knowledge barriers.
 Can be difficult to navigate even with the background he has in advocacy and can be exhausting.
 Feeling the pressure for discharge while having the best interest of the patient.
 Can come with stress, pain, and challenges.
+Important to amplify your voice in the process.

+Laura echoed that Bobby's comments reflected what she prepared for the discussion.

-Important to amplify your voice in the process. - MAC member comment: The adequacy of networks, as it is huge from an MCO perspective amid the staffing shortages.
+John Rathman offered the adequacy of networks, as it is huge from an MCO perspective amid the staffing shortages.
 It has impacted the number of facilities available to individuals.
 Had one scenario where a family in Appleton had to move the person to the Milwaukee area.
 There is a lot more waiting time for people to get into services on the front end.
-Facility access is very limited to begin with, and the savings to keep people in the community and have those connections allows friends and relatives to have better relationships. - MAC member indicated people may not even know and have awareness and they don't need to know the name of the program, just know that something is there. - MAC member indicated intersection comes up in her work such as dental or when a patient is transported and using long term care.
-Another MAC member echoes the same for personal experience difficulty.
+Facility access is very limited to begin with, and the savings to keep people in the community and have those connections allows friends and relatives to have better relationships.

+Allison indicated people may not even know and have awareness and they don't need to know the name of the program, just know that something is there.

+Laura indicated intersection comes up in her work such as dental or when a patient is transported and using long term care.
+Laura echoes the same for personal experience difficulty.
 Appreciate the opportunity to weigh in.

+End of Family Care discussion.

-MAC Charge for 2024 - Director Kuhn
+MAC charge for 2024.
+Director Kuhn.